 Long Grove's historic bridge, minus cover, ready to reopen

-Downtown Long Grove's historic bridge -- out of commission since a truck crashed into it in late June, leading to the removal of its cover -- should reopen late this afternoon or Friday, officials said.
+Downtown Long Grove's historic bridge -- out of commission since a truck crashed into it in late June, leading to the removal of its cover -- could be reopened as soon as Friday, officials said.

 It's the first time in 46 years the one-lane Robert Parker Coffin Road bridge is without its timber cover.
 Crews from John Neri Construction Co.
 Inc. of Addison began dismantling the damaged cover Sept.
 8 and finished Tuesday.

-Long Grove Village Manager David Lothspeich said engineers and the Illinois Department of Transportation have found the bridge safe enough to open to traffic.
+Long Grove Village Manager David Lothspeich said engineers and the Illinois Department of Transportation have found the bridge safe for traffic, but final checks were needed before reopening.
 Vertical wooden posts and two horizontal beams have been left in place to serve as temporary clearance bars on the height- and weight-restricted span over Buffalo Creek, he said.

-In addition, Lothspeich said, temporary barriers with flashing amber lights were installed as visual cues for drivers to go through the middle of the bridge.
-Three signs that have been in place on either side of the bridge warn it is 10 feet, 6 inches tall with a 6,000-pound limit.
+In addition, Lothspeich said, temporary barriers with flashing amber lights will provide visual cues for drivers to go through the middle of the bridge.
+Signs approaching and at the bridge warn it is 10 feet, 6 inches tall with a 6,000-pound limit.

 Lothspeich said all of the measures are necessary to encourage drivers "to take it easy out there."
 Pedestrians have been able to use the bridge since Tuesday.